Economy of Georgia (country): Agriculture

-According to National Wine Agency of Georgia export of Georgian wine is increasing.
+According to National Wine Agency of Georgia, export of Georgian wine is increasing.
 2011 wine export is 109% higher than 2007 exports.
 According to 2012 information, Georgia trades wine with 43 countries, selling over 23 million bottles.
 Biggest export partners for Georgia in wine industry are Ukraine (47.3% of wine export), Kazakhstan (18.9%) and Belarus (6.9%).

 In 2011 export of vines, mineral waters and alcoholic beverages exceeded export of all years after 2006.

 Georgia is rich with spring waters and production of mineral waters is one of the main spheres of industry.
 Export of mineral waters in 2011 amounted to 48 mln USD in 35 countries.
 Share of mineral water in total export is 2.1%.

-Food processing industry is developing align with the primary agricultural production and export of processed products is increasing year by year.
+Food processing industry is developing to align with the primary agricultural production and export of processed products is increasing year by year.
 Export of nuts constituted about 6% of Georgian export (2011) and is among 10 top export commodity list with total amount of 130 mln USD.
 Nuts was exported in 53 countries.

 Rural population as a percentage of total population in Georgia was 48.2% in 2011 and decreased to 46.3% in 2014.